 My trip to Japan was very short indeed.
 In fact, it was just a 6 day long break I took in the middle of my tour of South Korea and I spent all of it in Tokyo area.
 Although I didn’t get to see the wonderful rural Japan about the existence of which so many of us have no idea, I did acquire a pretty good understanding of what modern Japan has to offer.

 The 21st century urban Japan is amazing and confusing, fascinating and at times scary.
 Everything seems to be happening fast.
 You’re surrounded by the noise of the living city and often maddening J-Pop music blaring out through the speakers of passing mobile-advertisement-vans or from huge screens fixed on buildings above street level.
-Oftentimes you get to witness a clash of the traditional with the modern – while crossing the street you bump into a genuine sumo wrestler or a monk
+Oftentimes you get to witness a clash of the traditional with the modern – while crossing the street you bump into a genuine sumo wrestler or

 Back in 1544, Portuguese explorers reached an island off the eastern coast of China.
 Struck with the picturesque beauty of its mountains, contrasted coastline and lush vegetation, they called their find Ilha Formosa, which translates into “Beautiful Island.”
 And rightly so!
 But nowadays it is better known as Taiwan.

 Taiwan’s coast can really prove to be something you’ve never seen before and won’t see anywhere else.
 The Cape of Yěliǔ (野柳) can be held as evidence supporting this statement.
 Located a short ride away from Taipei, the capital of Taiwan, Yěliǔ is frequently visited by the Taiwanese and many other tourists from China and the West.